PunchThrough/bean-docs/src/node-red/bean-tweet.md

 In this guide, you learned how to connect Bean to Twitter using Node-RED.
 This is one example of a complex flow that's made easy with Node-RED.
 You could use what you've learned to integrate your Bean with Twilio, IRC, MySQL, and so much more!

 Want to learn more about Node-RED?
-Check out [the project's website](http://nodered.org/).
+Check out [Node-RED's website](http://nodered.org/).

 ## Troubleshooting